Fibromyalgia is a long-term condition that causes pain and tenderness throughout the body.

 Sleep hygiene practices that may help include going to bed and getting up at the same time every day and limiting napping during the day.
+Other helpful practices include:

 Not doing too much

-While regular physical activity is recommended to help manage fibromyalgia symptoms, it is crucial to limit overexertion not to do too much.
+While regular physical activity is recommended to help manage fibromyalgia symptoms, it is crucial to limit overexertion and not to do too much.